THE WATTLES FELLOWSHIP

 History

-The Wattles Fellowship at Lloyd's of London was founded in 1969.
-The original purpose was to provide an opportunity in the international insurance industry not otherwise available to women at that time.
-The job description has changed from being mostly clerical in the early years to the only program of its kind offering a one-year, fully integrated position in the London insurance market.
-In recent years, one woman is trained as a Property Account Executive with Willis Towers Watson, one as an Aviation Underwriter at Liberty Specialty Markets, and the third, an Aviation Account Manager at Arthur J. Gallagher & Co.
+The Wattles Fellowship was founded in 1969 by Walter C. Wattles, Vanderbilt University BA '36, in partnership with UK corporations operating in Lloyd's of London, the world’s leading corporate risk management and insurance marketplace.
+The original purpose was to provide an opportunity in an industry not otherwise available to women at that time.
+Today, the Fellowship is the only program of its kind offering a one-year, fully integrated position in the London insurance market.
+The Wattles Fellowship provides unparalleled international work experience which has proven to be highly transferable into a variety of industries including finance, consulting, law, medicine, education, risk management and more.
+Wattles fellows are trained in a fast-paced environment in one of three positions: Property Account Executive with Willis Towers Watson, Aviation Underwriter Liberty Specialty Markets Limited, and Aviation Account Manager at Arthur J. Gallagher & Co.

 Three women graduates from Vanderbilt University, ranked in the top 20 US National Universities by US News and World Report, are selected each year to participate in the Wattles Fellowship.
-Highly qualified women apply annually and are required to submit a resume and thoughtful essay about why she should be selected as a Wattles Fellow.
-Former Fellows and the Fellowship Board conduct two rounds of interviews and select the finalists based on their academic performance, student leadership, internship experience, community service, essay content, letter of recommendation, and personal qualifications.
+Highly qualified women apply annually and are required to submit a resume and thoughtful essay about why she should be selected as a Wattles fellow.
+All candidates receive a first-round interview.
+Former fellows and the Fellowship Board conduct two rounds of interviews and select the finalists based on their academic performance, student leadership, internship experience, community service, essay content, letter of recommendation, and personal qualifications.
+Candidates have a variety of educational backgrounds and knowledge of insurance is not a prerequisite.

 I consider my year in London as a Wattles Fellow to be one of the most formative and edifying years of my life from both a professional and personal perspective.
 The career advancement has proven to be profound and relationships I formed with other Fellows and colleagues will last a lifetime.
 The Fellowship empowered me to become the woman that I am today.